PLANNING A MISSION

 5. Is the flight distance within the range of our aircraft (400 nautical miles normally)?
 If not, can a connection with a sister chapter be coordinated to extend the range (19 other chapters nationwide)?

 Once all preliminary factors are considered and satisfied, flight waivers and doctors authorization must be obtained.
 Lastly, aviation weather reports are carefully analyzed before the Flight Coordinator approves the mission.
 Of course, our Captains always reserve the right to cancel a flight for safety reasons.
-These last arrangements must be reaccomplished in cases where excessive delays are encountered.
-Before departure, we always pray with our passengers and present them with a love bag containing the bible, a hand made quilt and a small toy for our younger friends.
+These last arrangements must be repeated in cases where excessive delays are encountered.
+Before departure, we always pray with our passengers and sometimes are able to present them with a love bag containing the bible, a hand made quilt and a small toy for our younger friends.

-Unfortunately, missions fall through for a variety of unexpected reasons after much coordinating.
-We believe that it was not the Lords will in these cases!
+Unfortunately, sometimes missions fall through for a variety of unexpected reasons after much coordinating.
 After a successful mission we are all blessed to have obeyed the Lord Jesus and ministered in his name.
 It is not uncommon for a pilot/co-pilot crew to begin a mission before dawn and return home well after sundown.
 We seldom know how much we have impacted our world for God but trust the outcome of our work to Him.